Posted on 27 June 2018 by

 In this article our experts reveal their top tips to help you save money and pay off your mortgage debt quicker!

 Most lenders will allow you to overpay your mortgage by as much as 10% of the outstanding loan amount every year without penalty.
 If you can afford to increase your monthly direct debit by even a small fraction can have a massive impact on the length of your mortgage and the amount you’d pay back.
-Making small regular overpayments makes even more sense currently as interest rates are so low, rather than saving money each month in a savings account (that will attract little interest since the Bank of England base rate was reduced to just 0.25% in August) it might make more sense to use all or some of that money in large annual overpayments.
+Making small regular overpayments makes even more sense when interest rates are low, rather than saving money each month in a savings account it might make more sense to use all or some of that money in large annual overpayments.

 Before making any overpayment double-check the terms of your mortgage lender’s T&Cs to see how much you can overpay each month without incurring early repayment charges (ERCs).

 Chances are when you got your first mortgage you weren’t able to get access to the best deals on the market.
 It’s often the case that lenders offer the lowest rates to borrowers who have a larger deposit, or more equity in their house.
 As you pay back money on your mortgage and as your home hopefully increases in price you’ll start to develop more equity meaning your loan-to-value ratio decreases.
 By regularly reviewing your mortgage and ensuring you’re on the best rate (get remortgaging advice here), you could potentially save thousands.
 So, when looking for your first mortgage, or when you come to the end of your current deal, such as a fix or a tracker get independent mortgage advice on the best rates available to you!